 The Casa, a social welfare centre and bar in Liverpool, is the modern hangout of this still fiercely loyal clique.
 Mr McCluskey launched his leadership of Unite there.

-Tony Nelson, a docker from the 5,6,7 days who co-founded the Casa, says that from the start Mr McCluskey had a wider political mission than just pay and conditions on the docks.
+Tony Nelson, a docker from the 5,6,7 days who co-founded the Casa, told Radio 4's Profile in 2012 that from the start, Mr McCluskey had a wider political mission than just pay and conditions on the docks.

 "Where we were different from a lot of other branches was that we were involved as much in pay and conditions as other disputes that were going on.

-"It was lawful then to boycott cargoes that were coming into Liverpool and we were involved in the Chilean campaign against Pinochet at the time, and Len was always at the forefront of these struggles."
+"It was lawful then to boycott cargoes that were coming into Liverpool and we were involved in the Chilean campaign against [military strongman General Augusto] Pinochet at the time, and Len was always at the forefront of these struggles."

 Militancy and poetry

-From the beginning, Mr McCluskey saw union politics as part of a wider solidarity and as the 1980s arrived - with him by now a full-time union officer - a more radical political vision was emerging in Liverpool.
+From the beginning, Mr McCluskey saw union politics as part of a wider solidarity.
+As the 1980s arrived - with him by now a full-time union officer - a more radical political vision was emerging in Liverpool.

 The Militant Tendency was in the ascendancy - a left-wing, Trotskyist group that polarised the Labour Party and caught the national attention in their opposition to Margaret Thatcher's policies